wissol/eo/grammar_bits.md

 _go instrumental xaego xak  (I walk with sandals) moutgo sasak (the boy plays with peebles)

-ki_ transform into something  ma kite sauka (the boy will become a man)
+ki_ transform into something  kina sauka (the boy will become an adult)

 plural _t  _[vowel]t or _ t _